manikandaraj-T-N/SimpleFormProject/README.md

 ## Contact

-If you have any questions, suggestions, or would like to report a bug, please feel free to contact [your-name] via [email-address].
+If you have any questions, suggestions, or would like to report a bug, please feel free to contact [Manikandaraj] via [manikandarajnataraj@gmail.com].